-When making a film you usually need to place the microphone close to the speaker to create a sound balance between subject and background that seems more credible to the audience - but it's not realistic!
+When making a film you usually need to place the microphone close to the speaker to collect clean dialogue and lessen unwanted sound in the background - but the end result of this might not be realistic!
 In fact, mixing the sound can be one of the more complex and finicky areas of film post production, as the sound designer works to create a credible but emotive soundscape that will move the narrative forward.
 And if you think it must be difficult for live-action sound designers, spare a thought for the work of the sound designer working on an animation!

 (It's worth noting that a weak soundtrack is very common in films by beginners, usually because the importance of sound is underestimated, film being misconceived as a predominantly visual medium.)